findelabs/tackd/README.md

 ### Limits

-- Data is only persisted for a maximum of one month
+- Data is only persisted for a maximum of one hour
 - Payloads are only accepted up to 10MB